Skip to content

 client.incoming.on({

-// Server-requests-client RPC (has `success` in contract) — return a value
+// Server-requests-client RPC (has `success`) — return a value

 })